-Low-risk water activities, but exposure of the waste business to cyclical macroeconomic conditions
+Low-risk water activities, but exposure of the waste business to cyclical macroeconomic conditions is a challenge

 Veolia benefits from the low risk profile of its water business, which provides essential water and wastewater management services to individuals and businesses, often on behalf of local municipalities, under long-term concession agreements.
-Although demand for water continues to experience a slow structural decline in advanced economies, especially in Europe, because of a more resource-aware population, variations in water consumption are mainly driven by weather (as Exhibit 6 shows).
+Although demand for water continues to experience a slow structural decline in advanced economies, especially in Europe, because of a more resource-aware population, variations in water consumption are mainly driven by weather (see Exhibit 6).
 Typical renewal rates of around 90% in the municipal sector provide revenue visibility and stability.

-Exhibit 6 Water volume in mature economies exhibit low volatility and growth...
+Exhibit 5 Water volume in mature economies exhibit low volatility and growth...